pxslip/db-studio/docs/self-hosted/upgrades-migrations.md

 ---
 description:
-  A Project is a complete instance of Directus, including its **Database**, config file, asset storage, and any custom extensions.
+  A Project is a complete instance of d9, including its **Database**, config file, asset storage, and any custom extensions.
 readTime: 4 min read
 ---

 # Upgrades & Migrations

-> A Project is a complete instance of Directus, including its **Database**, config file, asset storage, and any custom
+> A Project is a complete instance of d9, including its **Database**, config file, asset storage, and any custom
 > extensions.
 [Learn more about Projects](/getting-started/glossary#projects).

 ## Upgrading / Updating a Project